 IntelliTec Colleges strives to provide an environment that is safe and to provide the necessary information to students and staff to maintain that safety.
-If you have questions regarding content, reporting, the Title IX Policy, or your role, please contact IntelliTec's Title IX Coordinator, Peter Ristig, at 719-632-8116.
+If you have questions regarding content, reporting, the Sexual Misconduct and Discrimination Policy, or your role, please contact IntelliTec's Title IX Coordinator, Peter Ristig, at 719-632-8116.
 Please contact the Title IX Deputy Coordinators or the Title IX Coordinator if you suspect a student or colleague may have been affected by sexual violence.
-If there is any doubts or concerns, report.
+If there are any doubts or concerns, report.

 In addition, Clery crimes should be reported to and discussed with the Director of Education, Associate Director of Education, and/or Campus Director at the respective campus or can be reported to any CSA as defined above.
-Help can also be obtained by contacting the Corporate Clery Act Compliance Officer regarding specific Clery crime or reporting questions.
+Help can also be obtained by contacting the Corporate Clery Act Compliance Officer, Kayla Harper at 719-632-8116, regarding specific Clery crime or reporting questions.